brenthuisman/arb-nrn-comp/README.md

 These steps work on PizDaint, which uses [`slurm`](https://slurm.schedmd.com/documentation.html) for job management and [`modules`](http://modules.sourceforge.net/) for environment management.

-## Setup
+## Setup Arbor

-1. Create separate environments for the Arbor and NEURON toolchains
+1. Create environment for the Arbor toolchain

 ```
 cd $HOME
 python -m venv arbenv
-python -m venv nrnenv
 ```

 2. Activate the Arbor venv: